-- a person, who is not the owner/tenant but lives in the property
+- A person who is not the owner or tenant but lives in the property

-- occupied by asylum seekers receiving accommodation under
+- Occupied by asylum seekers receiving support from the Home Office

-- the home of a minister of religion who receives a stipend.
+- The home of a minister of religion who lives and works there

 For council tax purposes, a house in multiple occupation (HMO) is a property which is divided into bedsitting rooms.
 This differs from the definition for HMO licensing purposes.

 Please note, in some circumstances a building that is let out as separate bedsits is not assessed as a single dwelling.
 Instead, the Valuation Office Agency treats the separately let rooms as individual council tax assessments, each with their own band.
 The building is not a HMO for the purposes of council tax.
 The occupiers of the rooms are liable for the council tax, not the owner of the building.
 More information on the banding of houses in multiple occupation